zendframework/zf2-documentation/docs/languages/en/modules/zendservice.audioscrobbler.rst

 Introduction
 ------------

-``ZendService\Audioscrobbler`` is a simple *API* for using the Audioscrobbler REST Web Service.
-The Audioscrobbler Web Service provides access to its database of Users, Artists, Albums, Tracks, Tags, Groups, and Forums.
-The methods of the ``ZendService\Audioscrobbler`` class begin with one of these terms.
-The syntax and namespaces of the Audioscrobbler Web Service are mirrored in ``ZendService\Audioscrobbler``.
+``ZendService\Audioscrobbler\Audioscrobbler`` is a simple *API* for using the Audioscrobbler REST Web Service.
+The Audioscrobbler
+Web Service provides access to its database of Users, Artists, Albums, Tracks, Tags, Groups, and Forums.
+The methods of the ``ZendService\Audioscrobbler\Audioscrobbler`` class begin with one of these terms.
+The syntax and namespaces of the Audioscrobbler Web Service are mirrored in ``ZendService\Audioscrobbler\Audioscrobbler``.
 For more information about the Audioscrobbler REST Web Service, please visit the `Audioscrobbler Web Service site`_.

 .. _zendservice.audioscrobbler.users: